Terry Inglis: Development

+Terry initially hides the fact she is married to and trying to divorce bank robber, Gordon Miller (Red Symons).
+Cooney reported that revelations about Terry's "marital crisis send shock waves through the street".
+Later on, to Max's "fury" a relationship develops between Terry and his son Shane Ramsay (Peter O'Brien).
+Klibingaitis stated that Max gets possessive over Shane and attempts to sack Terry, but they eventually work things out.
+Klibingaitis added that her character finds Max "very amusing and sends him up all the time."

-It is soon established that Terry was once married to a bank robber, Gordon Miller (Red Symons).
-She forms "some kind of attachment" to Shane Ramsay (Peter O'Brien).
-Terry starts dating Paul Robinson (Stefan Dennis), but their relationship does not begin well as she is still in love with Shane, who now dating her best friend Daphne Lawrence (Elaine Smith).
-The couple later get engaged.
-Terry decides to go ahead with the wedding to Paul, despite being confused about her feelings for Shane.
+Terry later dates Paul Robinson (Stefan Dennis), but their relationship does not begin well as she is still in love with Shane, who is now dating her best friend Daphne Lawrence (Elaine Smith).
+Paul and Terry later get engaged.
+Terry decides to go ahead with the wedding, despite being confused about her feelings for Shane.
 A writer for TV Radio Extra observed Terry and Paul's wedding was "a more civilised affair" than Stephen Morrell and Jenny Turner's wedding in Sons and Daughters that aired in the same week, but it was "still not the kind of wedding day everyone dreams about".
-Paul is late and Terry spends the ceremony and the reception looking "cow-eyed" at Shane.
+Paul is late, while Terry spends the ceremony and the reception looking "cow-eyed" at Shane.
 At the time the episodes aired in September 1985, production on the serial had been "discontinued", but it continued screening in Adelaide until the end of the year.
 Terry later tries to trick Paul out of his money and she shoots him.
 Their relationship ended in "heartache, attempted murder and inevitable divorce."
 Terry is sent to prison and the BBC said Terry "suffered in the long run."
 Terry takes her own life off screen in 1986 and was the only character to have died this way.